aaitidir/Write-a-Data-Science-Blog-Post/README.md

 This project was created and run using Python version 3.0.

-1) You will need to download Montreal’s towing operations data. https://donnees.montreal.ca/ville-de-montreal/remorquages-de-vehicules-genants Get the : "Remorquages après le 15 nov 2015"
+>1) You will need to download Montreal’s towing operations data. https://donnees.montreal.ca/ville-de-montreal/remorquages-de-vehicules-genants
+>Get the : "Remorquages après le 15 nov 2015"  file

-2)Store it in the project folder to be read by read_csv pd.read_csv("./remorquages.csv")
+>2)Store it in the project folder to be read by read_csv pd.read_csv("./remorquages.csv")